CP2406-2018-2/cp2406-project-jc444304/UserStories/README.md

 ```

 ```
 A user needs to simulate the automation at various speeds to collect and analyse datasets.
+(DONE).

 NOTE: The simulation speed, rate, and duration, should be optimizable.
 ```

 ```
 A user needs the entire household and its appliances to be configured by a loadable file.
+(DONE).

 NOTE: Preferrably use JSON serialization due to its popularity, robustness, and simplicity.
 ```

 ```
 A user needs to regulate electricity and water usage to maintain an energy efficient household.
+(TODO).
 ```

 ```
 A user needs to set apparatuses within each venue of the household.
-(TODO).
+(TEST).
 ```

 ```
 A user needs the automation to trigger events that force interaction between devices.
+(TODO).

 NOTE: Environmental conditions and household activities must be detected.
 ```